 Round Rock Arson Lawyer

-Texas Penal Code Section 28.02 holds the definition of an arson offense.
-A simple definition of arson would be intentionally starting a fire or causing some sort of explosion that damages property.
+Under Texas Penal Code Section 28.02 a person can be charged with arson if they are recklessly and intentionally start a fire or cause some sort of explosion that damages property.
 There are numerous distinctions that accompany this description and the elements of the offense determine the charges that can follow.
 The type of property and the intent of the defendant have a lot to do with the level of arson charged.

 What property can result in an arson offense?